Fly-fishing for trout in Coyhaique Alto

 Fly-fishing for trout in the Ñirehuao River

-Our morning began with guide Hector driving us to Lago Juncos where we would drift reed beds (juncos) along the shoreline, tossing dry fly patterns up against the juncos.
+Our morning began with guide Hector driving us to Lago Juncos where we would drift reed beds (juncos) along the shoreline, tossing dry fly patterns up against the reed beds.
 We were challenged by bright sunny skies and a stiff wind, which probably contributed to a listless morning.
 Thankfully, after soup and a charcuterie board for lunch, Hector decided we should move to the lower section of Ñirehuao River (aka Nireguao).

 This stretch of the Ñirehuao is a freestone river and we fished upstream with medium-sized hoppers to the left-hand bank, casting to bank cuts and ledges where it was hoped browns would be lurking in the darker water.
 The bank vegetation was teeming with hoppers in the early afternoon and multiple rises were triggered by the insects dropping into the river.
 Thankfully, the stiff wind was at our backs and our 5-weight rods were sufficient on this day, but we would find that a heftier 6- or 7-weight would be necessary when casting into the wind on subsequent outings.